getappmap/vscode-appland/doc/TUTORIAL-JAVA-PETCLINIC.md

 # Setup AppMaps

-In this demo, the AppMap Maven plugin is used for recording AppMaps in running JUnit tests.
-The Maven plugin does not need any explicit installation steps but it requires the `appmap.yml` configuration file for its function.
+In this demo, the AppMap Maven plugin and the AppMap agent are used for recording AppMaps in running JUnit tests.
+The agent requires the `appmap.yml` configuration file for its function.

 ## Configure appmap.yml

-The AppMap Maven plugin configuration is stored in the `appmap.yml` file in the root directory of Java projects.
+The AppMap agent configuration is stored in the `appmap.yml` file in the root directory of Java projects.

 1. Create a new file called `appmap.yml` in the root folder of the `Spring-PetClinic` project, and copy/paste this configuration in it: